Some Mass. residents forced to suffer through heat wave due to state AC regulations

 In the hallways and building offices, the air conditioning is on.

-Massachusetts regulation requires heat to be on in apartments from September 15th until June 15th and residents say management has told them they are barred from switching over to ac until then.
+Massachusetts regulation requires heat to be on in apartments from Sept.
+15 until June 15, and residents say management has told them they are barred from switching over to air conditioning until then.

 “There is a law it goes from September 15 until June 15,” said Tenet Council President Alex Herwitz.
 “They will not play with the numbers.
 They won’t change it no matter how many times we have asked them to.”

-At the Council Tower in Roxbury, the AC has not been switched on either but, relief may be on the horizon.
-A notice has been distributed which states the AC will be turned on by Tuesday.
+At the Council Tower in Roxbury, the AC has not been switched on either, but relief may be on the horizon.
+A notice was distributed, stating the AC will be turned on by Tuesday.

 At Torre Unidad in Boston’s South End neighborhood, residents have window ACs